mienaikoe/ziyu/Lore/Notes.md

     - He gives in, and looks to redeem himself
   - Lif's struggle is self-confidence, doubt, fear
   - Mel's struggle is anxiety, paranoia, trust

-- Add a pet for Lif to talk to.
-It also shows primitive technology for society.
-  - Maybe the pet can be horse-like to replace bikes
+  - Lif asks Mel if she is pregnant (show they've been trying but Mel is keeping a secret from them that she's preventing it somehow)

 - Make the city come alive in ch 3 instead of just rando getting a roll to eat.

 - City smells, tastes, sounds, dialog with strangers

+- Fajro should be depicted as almost reptilian though human-like

 - Consider making the interlogue into a separate chapter where Mel is informed of what happened.

-- Chapter 9 should be lengthened with details about how the bidding ends with a dramatic bid by Casra.

 - It never rains.

 - Show the fervor of industrial revolution in depictions of Shaki or trains.

 ### Part 2

 - Make Kip incredulous and fearful of what he saw in his dreams - unable to separate reality from dream, until Casra gives him the antidote.

 - Kip should be untrusting of Casra at first.
 Why didn't they tell him what to expect if they had been there?